The views expressed by the host on this program make more sense than anything.

 We have to get rid of the American left.

-We've got to politically destroy these people.
+We've got to politically destroy these people, otherwise they're going to destroy the country.

 It's serious.

-This is bone crunching time.
+This is bone-crunching time.

-Don't want to even talk about repealing health care because they don't want to give up the power that they are going to have once they get the majority.
+I hear talk that some Republicans really don't want to reverse health care, don't want to even talk about repealing health care because they don't want to give up the power that they are going to have once they get the majority.

-it's the same argument that I've always advanced.
+It's the same argument that I've always advanced.

 You're never going to get serious tax code reform with this current bunch of politics.